mbizhani/Talos/README.md

 Now your template VM is ready.

 ## Installation
-For both compilation from source and execution `OpenJDK`, `OracleJDK` or any valid JDK are required.
+For both compilation from source and execution `OpenJDK`, `OracleJDK` or any valid JDK is required.

 Apache Maven is also required for building from source.
 You can clone the repo and execute `mvn clean package` in the root directory.
 Then `talos.sh` is created in `target` directory.